Quincy Police Station

-The Quincy Police Station is located at 1 Sea Street in Quincy, Massachusetts.
+The Quincy Police Station was a historic police station located at 1 Sea Street in Quincy, Massachusetts.

 The original three-story yellow brick Classical Revival structure was designed by the local firm of Clark, Batty and Gallagher, and built in 1925 for $75,000.
-It is the city's first purpose-built police station.
-It has only modest styling, including brick pilasters separating its window bays, and a simple cornice topped by a parapet which has a raised section containing the city seal.
-The building has had a modern addition made to it.
+It was the city's first purpose-built police station.
+It had only modest styling, including brick pilasters separating its window bays, and a simple cornice topped by a parapet which had a raised section containing the city seal.
 The building was listed on the National Register of Historic Places in 1990.
+The building had a modern addition made to it, before being replaced by the Quincy Public Safety building in 2026.
+The demolition of the building began May 2026, and is planned to become a green space.